samuelbaldwin05/Quoridor/README.md

 This calculation is also used to determine player proximity to goal, and how much a fence placement will increase the players path.

 ### 6. Random Move Fallback
-If the bot finds no move that satisfies any of these priority conditions (this should never happen, but just in case), the bot will make a random move.
+If the bot finds no move that satisfies any of these priority conditions (this will almost never happen), the bot will make a random move.

 ## Future Improvements